Finding 3 — Who didn't register, and why

 For the public.
 Non-voting among young adults is not, in its plurality, a story about not caring.
 It is, in the first layer, a story about never reaching the rolls.

 Methodology.
-VOYNOTREG harmonization maps the raw IPUMS codes to policy-relevant categories per scripts/process_cps.py.
+VOYNOTREG harmonization maps the raw IPUMS codes[1] to policy-relevant categories per scripts/process_cps.py.
 Pooled weighted shares use VOSUPPWT.
 The universe is citizens 18-29 who are not registered AND who provided a VOYNOTREG answer (i.e., excludes "NIU: registered" and "Refused / Don't know").
-Unweighted cell n reflects the denominator for the suppression rule.
+Unweighted group n reflects the denominator for the suppression rule.
 Full provenance: methodology page.